Zsolt Semjén: Political career

-He and his wife represented the Hungarian government at the interment of the heart of former Hungarian Crown Prince Otto in Pannonhalma Archabbey, as the only persons present who were not Habsburg family members or clerics.
+He and his wife represented the Hungarian government at the interment of the heart of former Hungarian Crown Prince Otto in Pannonhalma Archabbey.
+They were the only persons present who were not Habsburg family members or clerics.

 From May 29, 2010, he is the deputy prime minister of the second Orbán government, the first and general deputy of the prime minister, and the member of the cabinet responsible for national policy.

 On April 6, 2014, he received another mandate from second place in the joint national list of the governing parties.
 When the government was formed in June, he retained both of his posts - general deputy prime minister and minister without portfolio responsible for national policy.

 On April 8, 2018, the Fidesz-Christian Democratic People's Party - for the third time - won the parliamentary elections with a two-thirds majority, gaining another mandate from second place on the national list.
 In Viktor Orbán's fourth government, he is once again general deputy prime minister, minister of national politics, nationality policy, church politics, and church diplomacy.

 During his government activities, he was one of the initiators of declaring Good Friday a public holiday.
 Zsolt Semjén was the submitter of the 1993 LV on Hungarian citizenship. amendment of the law.
 On November 10, 2017, he announced at the Hungarian Permanent Conference that the one millionth new Hungarian citizen had taken the oath.
 As a result of the preferential naturalization law, 940,000 people in the Carpathian Basin took the citizenship oath, while 160,000 people in the diaspora received Hungarian citizenship, i.e. 1.1 million became Hungarian citizens in ten years.